Adding Google map to the printing material is common these days to guide your audience to your business location.

 - Search your location and zoom in/out as desired.

-- In the left panel click on the dotted bar icon next to ‘add layer’ and ‘share’.
+- In the left panel click on the dotted bar icon given in the top right corner, next to ‘Untitled map’ and ‘share’.
 A drop-down menu will appear, click on the last link ‘print map’. (add screen pic)

 - Select the required size and output.